-Prices for individual milk products in 2014 are expected to decline depending on demand for cheese, butter, whey and different milk classes.
-However, no large shifts are expected for any single product.
-Improvement in profit margins is more likely to come from lower feed expense or improved production practices.
+Prices for milk products in 2015 are expected to continue to soften depending on demand for cheese, butter, whey and different milk classes.
+The ability to maintain profitable margins throughout the year will depend on the producers' ability to maintain lower feed expense or improve production practices.